 - Omega 3 fats (EPA/DHA) – anti inflammatory

-If you take a good multivitamin like Nutri Advanced Multi Essentials, you'll get your daily dose of Vitamin A, zinc and selenium, plus B vitamins and others.
+If you take a good multivitamin like the Feel multi, you'll get your daily dose of Vitamin A, zinc and selenium, plus B vitamins and others.
 You'll need to take Vitamin D, C, Magnesium and the omega 3 fats as separate supplements.
 I like to bundle in Feel's Immunity, Algae Omega 3, Sleep and Joints formulas to get all of your top 5 plus lots of other benefits.
 (When you bundle subscriptions together there are huge discounts too!).

 There's never been a better time to manage your stress!
 It's a very stressful time, and stress has a direct impact on your immune system.
 Cortisol weakens immune function.
 Use this time to build in your self care habits and routines.
 It's more important than ever!

 When your body rests and repairs, it releases proteins called cytokines while you’re asleep, which help fight infection and inflammation.
 Make sure you are prioritising sleep as much as possible.

 It's so important to have some light relief, now more than ever!
 Watch a comedy on TV, listen to a funny podcast or book, and make sure you connect with your friends and family on a daily basis to ensure you don't feel isolated.

 If you're not enjoying optimal health right now, please do get in touch and we can send you more info on how we can help.